tm-a-t/TGPy/guide/docs/code_detection.md

 ## Cancel evaluation

-Change the message with evaluated code to the original with the `cancel` command.
+You can change the message with evaluated code to the original with the `cancel` command.

 `cancel` edits back your latest TGPy message in current chat (if it's in the ten latest messages).